Parks & Playgrounds

 +More information and Booking

-Max 6 passengers (the boat is yours and there are no minimum numbers).
-No skipper’s ticket required.
+Max 6 passengers (the boat is yours and there are no minimum numbers since Mandurah Houseboats charge for the boat and not for the number of people.)

 Click here for more information and to book.